 The summary should be powerful and engaging and summarise all the key positive points about the business.

 Hint: Less is more ... but it must be complete.
-It’s a comprehensive summary in not more than two pages.
+A comprehensive summary in not more than two pages.

-As an introduction, briefly describe the background to the business and how it got to where it is now.
+This is an introduction to briefly describe the background to the business and how it got to where it is now.

-It also should not be more than two pages and include the following topics:
+It should not be more than two pages and include the following topics:

 - When was the business first established?
 How did the idea for the business first develop and how was it launched?

 - Where is it based and how does it operate?
-(Describe the sites that the company owns and/or from where it operates.)
+Describe the sites that the company owns and/or where it operates.

 - Achievements and major events in the business to date: highlight any major events in the history of the business which display unique business skills or positioning.